-Ownership Requirement Chief Executive Officer 5 times base salary Executive Vice President 3 times base salary Senior Vice President 2 times base salary Holding Requirements • Individuals who have not achieved the ownership requirement within the five year period will be required to hold 50% of net after-tax shares upon exercise of any stock option, and may not sell any shares of AZO. • Guidelines will no longer apply after an executive reaches age 62, in order to facilitate appropriate financial planning as retirement approaches.
-The Compensation Committee, in its discretion, may waive the guidelines for an executive who has communicated his or her intent to retire prior to age 62.
-Ownership Definition Shares of stock directly owned (including shares subject to holding requirements under any stock purchase plan); Unvested Shares acquired via the Executive Stock Purchase Plan; and Vested stock options acquired via the AutoZone Stock Option Plan (based on the "in-the-money" value).
+Г Ownership Requirement Chief Executive Officer 5 times base salary • Executive Vice President 3 times base salary , i i i i i i i i i i i i i i i i i i i Senior Vice President 2 times base salary Holding Requirements Individuals who have not achieved the ownership requirement within the five year period will be required to hold 50% of net after-tax shares upon exercise of any stock option, and may not sell any shares of AZO.
+1 .
+5 5 • Guidelines will no longer apply after an executive reaches age 62, in order to facilitate appropriate financial planning as retirement approaches.
+The Compensation Committee may waive the guidelines for any other executive at its discretion.
+Ownership Definition Shares of stock directly owned (including shares subject to holding requirements under Ownership Demitton any stock purchase plan); any stock purchase plan), .
+Hannated Channe convinced and the Experietion Stands Dumphers Diana and Unvested Shares acquired via the Executive Stock Purchase Plan; and Vested stock options acquired via the AutoZone Stock Option Plan (based on the "in- the-money" value).